oes170611-netizen/legal/terms-of-service.md

 - You may cancel your account at any time from within the app.
 - Upon cancellation, your account and content become inaccessible immediately.
 Your personal data is permanently deleted from our active database immediately upon request.
 (If we introduce scheduled backups in the future, deleted data may briefly persist in a backup until it's purged — see our Privacy Policy for the current state of this.)
-- We cannot recover your information once it has been deleted, so export anything you want to keep before canceling.
+- We cannot recover your information once it has been deleted.
 - We reserve the right to suspend or terminate your account and refuse current or future use of the Services, for any reason, at any time — for example, violation of these Terms, abuse of the rewarded-ad system, or activity that risks the security or integrity of the Service.
 - Abusive, threatening, or harassing conduct toward anyone on the NutriCore team will result in immediate account termination.